-d.
-Unconfined temporary impact authorized for discharge into waters of the U.S. shall consist of material that minimizes impacts to water quality.
+- e.
+Activities that require unconfined temporary fill and are authorized for discharge into waters of the U.S. shall consist of material that minimizes effects to water quality. - f.

-e.
 Appropriate measures must be taken to maintain normal downstream flows and minimize flooding to the maximum extent practicable when temporary structures, work, and discharges of dredged or fill material, including cofferdams, are necessary for construction activities, access fills, or dewatering of construction sites.
 Materials shall be placed in a location and manner that does not adversely impact surface or subsurface water flow into or out of the wetland.
 Temporary fill authorized for discharge into wetlands shall be placed on geotextile fabric or other appropriate material laid on the pre-construction wetland grade where practicable to minimize impacts and to facilitate restoration to the original grade.
-Construction mats are excluded from this requirement.

-f.
-Construction debris and deteriorated materials shall not be located in waters of the U.S.

-g.
-Temporary fills, construction mats, and corduroy roads shall be entirely removed as soon as they are no longer needed to construct the authorized activity and the disturbed areas be restored to pre-construction contours and conditions.
+Construction mats are excluded from this requirement. - g.
+Construction debris and deteriorated materials shall not be located in waters of the U.S. - h.
+Temporary fills, construction mats, and corduroy roads shall be entirely removed as soon as they are no longer needed to construct the authorized activity and the disturbed areas be restored to pre-construction contours and conditions. - i.
+Construction equipment, such as temporary barges in tidal waters, shall provide clearance above the substrate to avoid grounding onto the substrate during all tides.